VikramjitSinghRathee/Machine-Learning-And-Deep-Learning-Projects/Deep Learning/Dog Breed Classifier_CNN/README.md

 CNN from scratch,
 VGG-16

+Also implemented Transfer learning with pre-trained CNN architecture (Resnet-50).
 For detecting human face OpenCV and for training Neural Network Keras with Tensorflow backend was utilized respectively.